Enjoy a cup of tea at one of Ohio’s area tea rooms.

 This tea room is located in the heart of Downtown Akron.
 At first you will think you are entering a storefront, but once you have stepped over the threshold, you will be treated to beautifully set tables of fine china and tea pots.

 Our afternoon of tea started with an introduction to the tea parlor by owner, Renea Woods-Baylor.
 Followed by our server delivering to our table individual pots of tea perfectly steeped and a delicious fresh fruit parfait.
 Next came a salad topped with strawberries, bacon, blue cheese and a vinaigrette dressing.
 For the Afternoon tea tiered-tray portion of our tea we were treated to an English cucumber dill sandwich, a croissant filled with chicken salad, 1/2 a scone, and a sample of three sweets each.
-The hardest part with sharing a tiered-tray with all different sweet treats, instead of one of each for each person, was deciding who got to try what.

 All-in-all it was a delightful afternoon of tea and I would give The Tea Lady tea experience a “Tea Cup Rescue Society Score of 8/10″**.
+(7/10 if I wanted to deduct for the scone.
+But the owner was so gracious.)

 Location: 35 S. Main St., Akron, OH 44308 (Summit County)